RetroPie/RetroPie-Docs/docs/First-Installation.md

 See the rest of the [RetroPie documentation](https://retropie.org.uk/docs/) for more detailed information on individual emulators, advanced settings, etc. If you're having trouble, you may find answers in the [FAQ](FAQ).
 Also, the RetroPie community is very helpful on the [RetroPie forum](https://retropie.org.uk/forum/).

+## One more thing...

-**The RetroPie Project is primarily maintained by a few developers who develop the project in their free time.
-If you have found the RetroPie project useful please consider donating to the project [here](https://retropie.org.uk/donate/).
-As you become more familiar with RetroPie, pay it forward by helping others on the forum.
-The RetroPie Project is what it is today because of the many contributions of the community.**
+**The RetroPie Project is primarily maintained by a few enthusiasts who develop the project in their free time.
+If you have found the RetroPie project useful please consider donating to the project [here](https://retropie.org.uk/donate/).**

+As you become more familiar with RetroPie, pay it forward

+- by helping others on the [forum](https://retropie.org.uk/forum),
+- by contributing to this [documentation](https://github.com/RetroPie/RetroPie-Docs),
+- by reporting bugs (start in the forum) or providing fixes for [bugs](https://github.com/RetroPie/RetroPie-Setup/issues).

+More than ten years after its founding, the RetroPie Project is what it is today because of the many contributions of the community.

 THANK YOU!